High Street & Church Street,

 In the early-1970’s the Rex Cinema went over to bingo sessions on two days a week.
 It was closed on 6th July 1983, and within weeks of closing the Compton organ was sold.

-In 1985, it was used as the setting for the Welsh language feature film “Coming Up Roses”, one of the very few films ever made to star a cinema, in which a group of local people use an old cinema as a mushroom farm!
+In 1985, the building was used as the setting for the Welsh language feature film “Coming Up Roses”, one of the very few films ever made to star a cinema, in which a group of local people use an old cinema as a mushroom farm!
 The Rex Cinema was partly repainted by the production crew especially for this production, and there was hope that it may be re-opened.
-Sadly, this never happened and it was demolished in 1990, and housing was built on the site.
+Sadly, this never happened and it was demolished in 1990, and the site became a car parking space.

 Just login to your account and subscribe to this theater